-Rachel Ropeik is a museum adventurer currently serving as the Manager of Public Engagement at the Guggenheim Museum.
-She believes in museums as community hubs where traditional and new techniques can help everyone feel comfortable and inspired, so she works toward equity and experimentation to accomplish that goal.
+Rachel Ropeik is a museum adventurer currently serving as the Manager of Public Engagement at the Guggenheim Museum and as a Visiting Instructor at Pratt Institute.
+She believes in museums as community hubs where traditional and new techniques can help everyone feel comfortable and inspired, and she works toward equity and experimentation to accomplish that goal.
 You might find her talking about digital technology, accessibility issues, multisensory learning, playfulness, and more.

 She's also worked at the Brooklyn Museum, MoMA, and the Met in New York; Dulwich Picture Gallery and The Courtauld Gallery in London; Smarthistory/the Kahn Academy online; and several high-end educational travel companies.